rustygoldcoin/firebug/README.md

 ### Timer

-FireBug also comes bundled with a built in timer to determine how long your responce times are directly in the panel.
+FireBug also comes bundled with a built in timer to determine how long your response times are directly in the panel.
 If you are not seeing the panel display the load time in milliseconds, you need to initialize the start time of your application.
 Here's how:

     $fireBug = Fire\Bug::get();
     $fireBug->startTimer();